close

 Availability: 1 In Stock

-Acropora latistella, also known as Table coral, sourced from the Solomon Islands.
-This exquisite coral specimen, mounted in a handmade dark brass base, is a true masterpiece that seamlessly combines natural elegance with artistic craftsmanship.
-Acropora latistella forms colonies composed of branching, plate-like structures with flattened tips.
-The branches can grow up to several centimeters in diameter and may exhibit a variety of colors, including brown, green, and pink.
-This table coral is accompanied by a CITES certificate ensuring its legal and sustainable sourcing.
-It becomes a captivating centerpiece that adds sophistication to any space.
+Acropora latistella, also known as Table coral, sourced from the crystal-clear waters of the Solomon Islands.
+This exquisite coral specimen, thoughtfully mounted on a handmade dark brass base, is a true masterpiece that seamlessly combines natural elegance with artistic craftsmanship.

 Availability: 1 In Stock